-Planning a big lap of Australia?
-Looking for a new weekend adventure-mobile?
-First thing you’ve gotta work out is whether you’re getting a van or a 4WD.
-Jon’s mad about his van and Conor doesn’t know where he’d be without his Troopy, so which is better?
+Planning a road trip of Australia?
+Or looking for a new weekend adventure-mobile?
+First thing you’ve gotta decide is what vehicle to get?
+Van or 4WD.
+Jon’s mad about his van and Conor can’t live without his Troopy, so which is better?

 Come And Join The Vanlife // Jon Harris

 I’m a self-confessed van fan.
 My van love affair began when I needed to purchase a vehicle for my then startup photography business.
 I definitely had work based criteria which the van ticked, but I’ll admit – the decision was heavily influenced by a recent relocation to the coast.
 Surfboards, and mountain bikes needed to fit, and the idea of road trippin’ with a one-stop-shop was mighty appealing.

 I settled on a 2004 T5 Transporter.
 I love that it has sliding doors on both sides – great for access, layout flexibility and especially as a camper.
 I designed and installed a platform and storage system which, while reasonably basic, is perfectly designed for my needs (I knew that engineering degree had to come in handy for something…)